spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 - An infrastructure provider environment registered in Palette.
 Refer to the [Clusters](/clusters) documentation for guidance on how to register your infrastructure provider environment in Palette.

 - [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) or similar basic auth password file generator tool.
-Only needed when enabling authentication.

 - The minimum required size for the Prometheus server is 4 CPU, 8 GB Memory, and 10 GB Storage.
 We recommend the monitoring stack have 1.5x to 2x the minimum required size: